NikeshCohen/password-manager/readme.md

 A simple password manager that allows you to store your website passwords offline and in a secure way.

+Update v1.2: Changed data file to json format.
+Added a search feature which will return the account information.
+Added more try and except tests to ensure there are no errors when running the program

+Future Updates: Improving the UI

 ## Features

 - Generate strong passwords